Yashya14/C_PROGRAMS/README.md

 Simple, short and sweet beginners friendly C language programs

-These program are written in codeblocks ide for windows.
+These program are written in visual studio code ide for windows.
 Anyone who is new to c language can practice these examples.

 * Only programs written in c language will be merged.